RevealBi/Reveal.Sdk/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea for the Reveal SDK
 title: ''
-labels: 'feature-request'
+labels: ':toolbox: feature-request'
 assignees: ''

 ---